gamelab/kiwi.js/README.md

 ##Roadmap

-Here are some of the features planned for future release.
+Here are some of the features planned for future releases.

-####Version 2.0 "Bushnell"

 - Multiplayer capability (yup, that's right!)
 - WebGL lighting
-- Tools!
+- Productivity tools!
-- New Physics engine
+- Advanced physics engine
+- Multiple cameras with filters
+- A whole new world!

 ##Contributing